Command-Line Arguments of KLayout

 -lx Used with "-l": add other layers to the layer properties even if they are not defined in the properties file.

--m <database file> Load the given report database together with the previously defined layout.
+-m <database file> Loads the given report database together with the previously defined layout.
 This option must follow a layout file argument.

--p <plugin> Load the plugin (a shared object).
+-p <plugin> Loads the plugin (a shared object).
 This option can be used multiple times.

-This option can be combined with "-z" (no GUI).
-That way, KLayout is converted into a ruby interpreter.
+This option can be combined with "-z" (no GUI) or "-zz" (no GUI at all).
+That way, KLayout is converted into a Ruby or Python interpreter.

--rm <script> Run the given Ruby script before KLayout starts the user interface.
+-rm <script> Runs the given script before KLayout starts the user interface.
 In contrast to "-r", KLayout continues normal execution after the script is executed successfully.
 This is the preferred way to install user interface add-ons ("Modules").
-In addition to the modules specified by "-rm", KLayout collects files with extension ".rbm" from various places, i.e. the place specified with $KLAYOUTPATH on Unix or the installation folder on Windows.
+In addition to the modules specified by "-rm", KLayout collects script files from various places, i.e. the place specified with $KLAYOUTPATH or the installation folder.

 -t Don't update the configuration file on exit (amnesia mode).

--u <file name> Restore the session from the given session file.
+-u <file name> Restores the session from the given session file.

 -x Synchronous drawing mode (non-threaded).
 This mode can be useful if scripts are run which produce screen snapshots.
 By using this option is made sure that all drawing operations have finished before the snapshot method returns.